ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 curl https://dgcg.covidbevis.se/tp/trust-list | jq -R 'split(".") | .[0],.[1] | @base64d | fromjson' <<< $(cat "${JWT}") > trustlist.json
 ```
 Trust list is in [JWT format](https://jwt.io/), which is correctly parsed with above command and actual JSON is generated into file `trustlist.json`.
-We'll pass signature verification, but you can do it if you want.
+We'll pass signature verification at this time, but you can do it if you want.
+JWT header contains algorithm information and the signature could be found from the final section.

 Further, we can extract public certificate information of the Finland as following
 ```console